zkoevaari/rust-joe-syntax/README.md

     leave out anything that is in the Prelude...)
 - Traits are not highlighted inside the actual `derive` attribute
 - Comment nesting is 4 levels deep maximum
+- Non-ASCII characters are not matched specifically, so they may not be highlighted correctly (generally they should be okay in char/string literals or comments, and in identifier positions there are restrictions related to `extern` anyway)

-Please provide convincing reasons why we should improve on these.
+Please provide convincing reasons why we should improve on these topics.

 ## TODO ##

-- Check \r
-- Check for possible `noeat` infinite loops
-- Check Unicode support
+- Create a `joe`-specific version using some of its newer features:
-- Check if everything works with Joe's global color classes as well
+    - Check if everything works with globally defined colors as well
+    - Improve on non-ASCII support using `\c`, `\s` etc. character classes